Azure/batch-shipyard/docs/80-batch-shipyard-multi-instance-tasks.md

 ### Automation!
 Nearly all of the Docker runtime complexities are taken care of by the Batch Shipyard tooling.
-You just need to ensure that your MPI Docker images are either constructed with the aforementioned accomodations or that you are able to provide sufficient commands to the coordination command to work with the Azure Batch compute node environment.
+The user just needs to ensure that their MPI Docker images are either constructed with the aforementioned accomodations or are able to provide sufficient commands to the coordination/application commands to work with the Azure Batch compute node environment.

 ### More Information
 For more general information about MPI and Azure Batch, please visit